tony-aw/tinycodet/README.md

 #> [1] "bcdefghijklm" "opqrstuvwxyz"
 ```

-Another fun string operator is `x %ss%  s`.
+Another string operator is `x %ss%  s`.
 This essentially splits
 character vector `x` into a vector containing only individual
-characters; then this vector is subset-ted by the number given in `s`.
+characters; then this vector is subset-ted by the number given in
-Honestly, I do not think one would need this often, but it can be handy
+numeric vector `s`.
+Honestly, I do not think one would need this often,
-sometimes.
+but it can be handy sometimes.
 For example:

 ``` r
 x <- "Tom Marvolo Riddle"